segrelab/comets-manual/docs/multispeciesgrowthexchange.md

 This protocol demonstrates the capacity of COMETS to simulate multispecies community dynamics and metabolic exchange using the MATLAB toolbox.

 The metabolic models used in this simulation modelsCommunity.mat and the growth medium mediumCommunity.mat can be downloaded from the COMETS GitHub repository.
-In this example, the growth phenotypes of Bacillus subtilis82, Escherichia coli83, Klebsiella pneumoniae84, Lactococcus lactis85, Methylobacterium extorquens86, Pseudomonas aeruginosa87, Porphyromonas gingivalis88, Rhodobacter sphaeroides89, Shigella boydii90, Saccharomyces cerevisiae81, Salmonella enterica91, Shewanella oneidensis92, Synechocystis sp.
-PCC680393, and Zymomonas mobilis94 are simulated.
-These organisms, whose growth and metabolic exchange phenotypes were previously analyzed in silico21, were selected to represent a broad cross-section of nutrient utilization capabilities.
+In this example, the growth phenotypes of *Bacillus subtilis* [1], *Escherichia coli* [2], *Klebsiella pneumoniae* [3], *Lactococcus lactis* [4], *Methylobacterium extorquens* [5], *Pseudomonas aeruginosa* [6], *Porphyromonas gingivalis* [7], *Rhodobacter sphaeroides* [8], *Shigella boydii* [9], *Saccharomyces cerevisiae* [10], *Salmonella enterica* [11], *Shewanella oneidensis* [12], *Synechocystis* sp.
+PCC6803 [13], and *Zymomonas mobilis* [14] are simulated.
+These organisms, whose growth and metabolic exchange phenotypes were previously analyzed in silico [15], were selected to represent a broad cross-section of nutrient utilization capabilities.
 Here, the growth profile of a multispecies combination of these organisms in the presence of D-glucose and L-alanine over 12 hours will be analyzed.

-Import the models and medium conditions, and initialize the COMETS layout Unzip the ‘modelsCommunity.mat.zip’ file.
+### Import the models and medium conditions, and initialize the COMETS layout

+Unzip the ‘modelsCommunity.mat.zip’ file.
 If this is unzipped as a directory, it will be necessary to move the 'modelsCommunity.mat' file back into the top directory.
 In MATLAB, import the metabolic model MATLAB structure.